AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/3-commands.md

 perform paste.
 Copied elements are stored in an Antares clipboard that remains available for subsequent (multiple) paste as long as the system map is used as active window.

-- **Paste Special:** Same as Paste, with a comprehensive set of parameterized actions (skip, merge, update, import) that can be defined for each data cluster copied in the clipboard.
+- **Paste Special** Same as Paste, with a comprehensive set of parameterized actions (skip, merge, update, import) that can be defined for each data cluster copied in the clipboard.
 This gives a high level of flexibility for carrying out complex copy/paste actions.

-- **Reverse:** The elements currently selected on the system map are no longer selected and are replaced by those not selected beforehand.
+- **Reverse** The elements currently selected on the system map are no longer selected and are replaced by those not selected beforehand.

-- **Unselect All:** Unselect all elements currently selected on the system map.
+- **Unselect All** Unselect all elements currently selected on the system map.

-- **Select All:** Select all elements on the system map.
+- **Select All** Select all elements on the system map.

 ## Input

-- **Name of the study:** Give a reference name to the study.
+- **Name of the study** Give a reference name to the study.
 The default name is identical to that of the study's folder but the user may modify it.
-The default name of a new study is "no title".
+The default name of a new study is "no title"

-- **Author(s):** Set the study's author(s) name.
-Default value is "memory".
+- **Author(s)** Set the study's author(s) name.
+Default value is "memory"

 The other "input" subcommands here below are used to move from one active window to another.
-Note that the availability of the __Wind__, __Solar__, and __Renewable__ subcommands depend on the advanced parameter *"Renewable Generation modeling"* described in [miscellaneous **TO BE UPDATED**](#miscellaneous).
+Note that the availability of the __Wind__, __Solar__, and __Renewable__ subcommands depend on the advanced parameter *"Renewable Generation modeling"* described in [miscellaneous](#miscellaneous).

 - **System Maps**
 - **Simulation**